Category: Budapest 2

 Agi had commented that her car was very difficult to drive, as it had a quirky gearbox.

 I saw this Mark III Ford Cortina.
 Same model as used in Life on Mars, one of the best TV programs of the last 20 years.
-Reminded me of Frank in Life on Mars.
+Reminded me of my friend Frank who appeared in Life on Mars.

 cortina